 The P-CSCF will receive the access network information from the PCRF in an RAR, and should include this access network information in the SIP message with the response confirmation before forwarding it.
 When the retrieved access network information corresponds to the TWAN-Identifier AVP, the P-CSCF may also map the retrieved access network information to a Geographical Identifier for routing, as specified in Annex E.8 of 3GPP TS 23.228 [16].

-If the originating P-CSCF is required by operator policy to retrieve network provided location information before forwarding a SIP MESSAGE request, upon reception of a MESSAGE request, the P-CSCF shall send an AA-Request including:

-- the UE’s IP address (using either the Framed-IP-Address AVP or the Framed-Ipv6-Prefix AVP);

-- a Media-Component-Description AVP including a single Media-Sub-Component AVP with the Flow-Usage AVP set to the value "AF_SIGNALLING".
-The Media-Component-Description AVP shall contain the Media-Component-Number AVP set to "0".
-The Media-Sub-Component AVP shall contain the Flow-Number AVP set to "0", and the rest of AVPs within the Media-Component-Description and Media-Sub-Component AVPs shall not be used in this case;

-- the "ACCESS_NETWORK_INFO_REPORT" value within the Specific-Action AVP; and

-- the required access network information within the Required-Access-Info AVP.

-The P-CSCF will receive the access network information from the PCRF in an RAR and should include this access network information in the SIP MESSAGE requests that it forwards.
-When the retrieved access network information corresponds to the TWAN-Identifier AVP, the P-CSCF may also map the retrieved access network information to a Geographical Identifier for routing, as specified in Annex E.8 of 3GPP TS 23.228 [16].

-If the Rx Diameter Session is only used for retrieval of network provided location information, at reception of this information, the AF may terminate the AF session sending a Session-Termination-Request (STR) command to the PCRF, which shall be acknowledged with a Session-Termination-Answer (STA) command.

 A.10.4 Retrieval of network provided location information at terminating P-CSCF

 If a terminating P-CSCF is required by operator policy to retrieve network provided location information at session establishment and/or modification, the P-CSCF shall apply the following procedures: